w3f/polkadot-wiki/docs/learn-accounts.md

 [Subkey documentation](https://substrate.dev/docs/en/knowledgebase/integrate/subkey).
 When used properly, Subkey is the **most secure** available method of creating an account.

-There is also the very secure [Parity Signer](https://www.parity.io/signer/) but it currently only supports Kusama addresses, not Polkadot or generic Substrate.
+There is also the very secure [Parity Signer](https://www.parity.io/signer/).
+This keeps your keys on an air-gapped mobile phone.
+However, it does require obtaining an old Android or iOS-compatible phone that you are comfortable using only for Parity Signer.

-Alternatively, you might find some wallets on the [Polkaproject.com page](http://www.polkaproject.com/) but bear in mind that these are **unaudited** and not officially affiliated with Web3 Foundation or the Polkadot project unless otherwise stated.
-PolkaProject is an independent site which is not affiliated with Web3 Foundation.

 Hardware wallet integration is possible with Ledger.
 A full guide is available [here](learn-ledger).

+Alternatively, you might find other wallets on the [Wallet](build-wallets) page, but bear in mind that some of these are **unaudited** and are not officially affiliated with Web3 Foundation or the Polkadot project unless otherwise stated.

 ## Balance Types